teooi/BRAID/README.md

 ## Method

 - A lightweight MLP encodes fMRI feature vectors into latent representations.
-- These latents are injected into the SSD-1B image-to-image diffusion model.
+- Latents are injected into the SSD-1B image-to-image diffusion model.
-- No diffusion or decoder training is needed; only the encoder is learned.
+- Only the encoder is trained; the diffusion model and decoder remain frozen.

 ## References

 - [MindEye (Scotti et al., 2023)](https://arxiv.org/abs/2305.18274)